willyfh/lindenmayer-system/README.md

 2. The program will be running, and the resulting string (L-Systems) will be displayed at the console.

 Output
 ---------------------

+*Number of steps defined in the source code*

 **Lindenmayer 1**

 step= 0 ,        C